spyder-ide/spyder-docs/doc/projects.rst

 Working with version control
 ============================

-The :guilabel:`Project` pane, like :doc:`fileexplorer`, has basic integration with the `Git`_ distributed version control system.
+The :guilabel:`Project` pane has basic integration with the `Git`_ distributed version control system, just like :ref:`in the Files pane<files-vcs-support>`.
 You can commit or browse a file, directory or the entire repository via the commands in the context menu.

 .. _Git: https://git-scm.com/